lalomorales22/penguins/docs/platforms/index.md

 ---
-summary: "Platform support overview (Gateway + companion apps)"
+summary: "Platform support overview for the Penguins gateway host and browser UI."
 read_when:
   - Looking for OS support or install paths
   - Deciding where to run the Gateway